Get started with Plutus

 Another great learning resource is the online course Haskell and Crypto Mongolia 2020 lectured by Andres Löh, co-founder of the Well-Typed consultancy and Dr. Lars Brünjes, Education Director at IOHK.
 The course is the suggested starting point for Plutus Pioneers at the beginning of the Plutus Pioneer Program.
 It's a 10-week, 40 hours/week deep dive into Haskell and Cryptocurrencies.

-The Plutus pioneer program was created in order to recruit and train developers in Plutus for the Cardano ecosystem.
-By entering the program, you will become part of a group with early access to a set of courses that teach you the core principles of how to code in both Haskell and Plutus.
-It will be highly interactive, with weekly videos, exercises, and Q&A sessions and exclusive access to the creators and key experts in the language.
+The Plutus Pioneer Program was created in order to recruit and train developers in Plutus for the Cardano ecosystem.
+You can complete this programm at your own pace or sign up for an active iteration of the program.
+By entering the program, you will become part of a group that communicates on Discord and holds live weekly QA sessions.
+The course teaches you the core principles of how to code in both Haskell and Plutus.
+It is highly interactive, with weekly videos, exercises, and Q&A sessions and exclusive access to the creators and key experts in the language.